 Queen Victoria took a special interest in the new award to be named after her, in particular the design of the medal.
 After the first designs of the medal were presented to her she selected one that resembled an existing campaign medal- the Army Gold Cross from the Peninsular War.
 Queen Victoria suggested that it should be a little smaller and made significant alteration of the Victoria Cross’s motto.
 Originally it read ‘for the brave’ but the Queen struck this out, changing it to ‘for valour’, in case anyone should think that soldiers who were awarded the medal were the only ones considered brave.

-Since its introduction in 1856 the Victoria Cross has been awarded 1,357 times but it has only been issued 15 times since World War Two.
+Since its introduction in 1856 the Victoria Cross has been awarded 1,357 times but it has only been issued 15 times since World War Two (January 2018 figures).
 The most recent Victoria Cross to have been awarded went to Lance Corporal Joshua Leakey of the Parachute Regiment for gallantry in the presence of the enemy.
 On the 22nd August 2013, Lance Corporal Leakey showed complete disregard for his own wellbeing and was instrumental in the evacuation of casualties during an assault on a Taliban stronghold.